jpcf/Temperature_Measurement_Station_PIC16F1825/README.md

 ## Temperature Measurement Station

-# Made by me and Carlos Ferreira
-# University of Porto, Portugal

 Electronic Systems class Final Project.
 Consists of a Temperature/HeartRate monitor based on the PIC16F1825 uController.
 It uses a Nokia5110 LCD matrix as a means to display.